Terms & Conditions

 - In performing the Services, we will observe the byelaws, regulations and ethical guidelines of the Chartered Institute of Management Accountants (“CIMA”) and accept instructions to act for you on the basis that we will act in accordance with those guidelines.
 Copies of these requirements are available for inspection in our offices.

-- We are required to comply with the Money Laundering Regulations 2007, which require us to identify our clients for certain activities.
+- We are required to comply with The Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017, which require us to identify our clients for certain activities.
 We are entitled to refuse to act for you if you fail to supply appropriate proof of identity for yourself or for any principal whom you may represent.

-- When you first consult us, we will check whether there is any connection between our firm and another party which might give rise to a conflict of interest.
-In which case, we will not be able to accept instructions from you.
+- When you first consult us, we will check whether there is any connection between us firm and another party which might give rise to a conflict of interest we will not be able to accept instructions from you.
 Should a conflict of interest arise after you have instructed us we will let you know.
 If this occurs, we may not be able to continue to represent you.

 - Our firm may be subject to audit or quality checks by external firms or organisations.
 We may also outsource work.
 This might be for example typing or photocopying or costings, or research and preparation to assist with your matter.
 Information from your file may therefore be made available in such circumstances.
 We will always aim to obtain a confidentiality agreement with the third party and will comply with the provisions of clause 16(vi) relating to data protection.